Time Zone: +1 hour. No daylight saving time in 2008.

 Electrical Standards: Electrical current 220/50 (volts/hz).
 European Style Adaptor Plug.
 Grounding Plug Adaptor D.

-Sub-Saharan Africa has the highest incidence of insect-transmitted diseases, such as malaria, and all travelers need products to prevent mosquito and tick bites.
+Sub-Saharan Africa has the highest incidence of insect-transmitted diseases, such as malaria, and all travelers need products to prevent mosquito and tick bites (cause of African tick bite fever.)
 I recommend all travelers use a combination of DEET or Picaridin repellent on their skin and Permethrin fabric insecticide on their clothing for greater than 99% protection against mosquito and tick bites.

 • U.S. Embassy